You've likely lived with your family members for some time now. Are you desperate to move out?

 If you find your family hurtful and unaccepting of what you consider an integral part of your identity, and you really want to get some distance from your family, you are entitled to it—as long as you are getting it in a safe manner, and communicating your plans to your family.

 Spending time away can help relieve you of familial tension and improve your mental health.
 Try to surround yourself with people who you know care sincerely about you, and with whom you feel comfortable talking about your family.
-If you’re looking to move out, be sure to stay safe.
+If you’re looking to actually move out, be sure to stay safe.